stesilva/ScholAmigo/README.md

 #### **Step 2: Place Files in the Appropriate Folders**

 - Copy DAG files → Place them in the `./dags` folder.
+- Create folder called aws and place config and credentials files (sent by email)
 - Final structure of the directory should look like this:

 ```